-Day students who expect to miss classes for any reason other than illness (e.g. to attend a family or religious ceremony) should make sure parents/guardians contact the Deputy Head of Campus well in advance seeking permission.
+Day students who expect to miss classes for any reason other than illness (e.g. to attend a family or religious ceremony) should make sure parents/guardians contact the Head of Program well in advance seeking permission.

 Residential students should see their Residential Parent who will advise about what to do.
-Students may not miss classes or activities unless they have the Deputy Head of Campus' permission to do so.
+Students may not miss classes or activities unless they have the Head of Program's permission to do so.

 If a student is late to school, they should go to their assigned room for that class and check in with the teacher.
-Missed classes will be followed up on by the Coordinators.
+Missed classes will be followed up on by the Head of Program.